DanaMW/PowerShell-TuneUp/README.md

 ```
 ## ASAY and NOTIFY
 ```
 ASAY and NOTIFY are really the same file.
 They will send a notification to the standard windows notification center.
-I use it in my scripts to let me know when any event has happened i might want to see.
+I use it in my scripts to let me know when any event has happened I might want to see.
 The format is simple, without quote ASAY <any text you want to send to the notify>
 ```